JakeStanger/Rofi_MPD/readme.md

 sudo apt install python3-rofi-mpd
 ```

 Currently it is packaged for Bionic and Disco.
-Ubuntu users can also download the `.deb` package.
+It is also possible to use the `.deb` package.

 ### Debian